 BOB: And we said, this thing is going to make more rapid sense-making of high volume, heterogeneous data, more rapid perception of the operational environment more rapid development of a common operational picture shared more quickly throughout the force, more rapid development of course of actions and plans, more rapid force, wide recognition and understanding of the commander's intent and more rapid, more relevant decisions.

-BOB: So after talking with Secretary Hagel for about a period of two months, I came in, in May of 2014 and by November, 2014, Secretary Hagel announced the Defense Innovation Initiative, or DII.
+BOB: So, after talking with Secretary Hagel for about a period of two months, I came in, in May of 2014 and by November 2014, Secretary Hagel announced the Defense Innovation Initiative, or DII.
 He didn't say these words, but he basically said, look, we've got to turn the direction of this huge ship of state called the Pentagon.
 And we need to start looking more at our large state competitors.
 And we really have to start worrying about the loss of technological superiority.

 BOB: Secretary Hagel doesn't get a lot of credit.
 I get too much credit.
 He doesn't get enough, but he was the one who announced it.
 And there were seven lines of effort.